 Some bugs as expected.
 Quickly fixed.
 Awaiting last 2 modules for City functionality.
 Then awaiting last two modules for campaigns/public.

-Press update: some recent press coverage here and here + OPB asked for interview on Friday for Monday coverage of technology delivery
+Press update: some recent press coverage on OPB and in the Mercury + OPB asked for interview on Friday for Monday coverage of technology delivery

 Hiring updates